acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-simple-addon.md

 You *do not* have to keep your add-ons under the SDK root: once you have called `source bin/activate` from the SDK root, `cfx` will remember where the SDK is, and you will be able to reference SDK packages from any directory.
+Keeping your add-on code outside the SDK is good practice as it makes it easier to update the SDK and to manage your code using a revision control system.

 ## Packages, Modules, and Add-ons ##

-Before we start it's worth taking a short detour into CommonJS, as this is the underlying infrastructure for both modules and add-ons.
+Before we start it's worth taking a short detour into CommonJS, as this is the underlying infrastructure for both the SDK modules and add-ons themselves.

 The [CommonJS group](http://wiki.commonjs.org/wiki/CommonJS) defines specifications for ***modules*** and ***packages***.